USS St. Francis: Building and registration

 She had a single screw, driven by a three-cylinder triple-expansion steam engine built by Richardsons Westgarth & Company of Hartlepool, England.
 It was rated at 525 NHP or 2,250 ihp and gave her a speed of 12+1/2 kn.

 San Francisco's first owner was the Isthmian Steamship Company, a British company owned by the United States Steel Products Company.
-At first whe was registered in London.
+At first she was registered in London.
 Her United Kingdom official number was 136675.
 From new San Francisco was equipped for wireless telegraphy.
 In 1914 her UK call sign was MIB.

 When the First World War started at the end of July, all of Isthmian's ships were transferred to the direct ownership of the US parent company, and re-registered in New York.
 San Francisco's US official number was 212786 and her code letters were LDPV.
 By 1918 her US call sign was KRT.

 US Navy service

 In 1918 the United States Shipping Board chartered the ship from the US Steel Products Co on behalf of the US Navy.
 The Navy acquired the ship at Baltimore on 19 June and commissioned her there on 25 June.
 The Navy already had a USS San Francisco, so the ship was commissioned as USS St.Francis.
 The Navy gave her the Identification Number (ID) 1557.

 USS St. Francis made three voyages for the Naval Overseas Transportation Service: two to France before the Armistice of 11 November 1918 and one to Latin America afterwards.
 For her first voyage she loaded US Army supplies at Baltimore, sailed to New York, and there joined a convoy which left on 4 July.
 The convoy reached Brest, France on 19 July, from where St. Francis continued to England to discharge her cargo.
 She left England on 15 August and got back to Baltimore on 27 August.

 In Baltimore St. Francis was again loaded with Army supplies.
 She left on 18 September, again went via New York, reached La Pallice on 13 October and continued to Saint-Nazaire, where she arrived on 14 October to discharge her cargo.
 From there she returned to the US, reaching Baltimore on 14 November, three days after the Armistice.

 St. Francis was then transferred from an Army to a US Shipping Board Account.
 On 26 January 1919 she left the US for Cristóbal.
 She passed through the Panama Canal, and on 17 February reached Valparaíso, Chile.
 She returned through the canal, loaded a commercial cargo of sugar at Cienfuegos, Cuba, and on 8 April arrived in New York.
-The Navy decommisisoned her at New York at 28 April 1919, and returned her via the US Shipping Board to her owners, who restored her name to San Francisco.
+The Navy decommissioned her at New York on 28 April 1919, and returned her via the US Shipping Board to her owners, who restored her name to San Francisco.